 If your organization is interested in providing continuing education coursework that can be used toward the Pharmaceutical Representative license requirement, you must apply to CDPH during our application cycle.

-The next application cycle for 2019 courses will open again in the first Quarter of 2019.
-This site will be updated once the timeline is finalized.
+The next application period for new courses will open later in the summer, 2019.

 Beginning October 15, 2017: "any Schedule II medications, as defined by the Title 21 United States Code Controlled Substance Act."

 Click here for the disclosure log spreadsheet to track your interactions with health care professionals.

 Read the ordinance and rules